stackforge/fuel-docs/pages/reference-architecture/neutron-intro/0260-neutron-config.rst

 Neutron VLAN Segmentation Planning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Depending on the number of NICs you have in your node servers, you can use the
+Depending on the number of NICs you have in your node servers,
-following examples to plan your NIC assignment:
+you can use the following examples to plan your NIC assignment
+to the OpenStack :ref:`logical-networks-arch`.
+Note that you must have at least three NICS configured
+to use the Neutron VLAN topology.

 3 NIC deployment